jwkidd3/react-workshop/lessons/13-typescript/C-refactor-details.md

 ---
-description: "Brian quickly converts Details.tsx"
+description: "  quickly converts Details.tsx"
 ---

 Let's go fix another file.
 Details.tsx.
 Before we get into the file, make a new file called `APIResponsesTypes.ts`.
 In there put